Inspired by a traditional Irish dish, Colcannon Soup is a comforting potato and cabbage soup that’s hearty enough to eat as a meal.

 Soup and sandwich is a classic combination for a reason.
 Easy yeast rolls or a batch of ham and turkey sliders would go perfectly with a pot of Irish colcannon soup.
 Or, try a salmon sandwich.

-If a salad is more your speed next to a bowl of soup, I recommend my Spring salad for Easter or a hearty roasted radicchio wedge salad next to this cabbage potato soup.
+If a salad is more your speed next to a bowl of soup, I recommend my Spring salad for Easter or a hearty radicchio salad recipe next to this cabbage potato soup.

 A blue bowl filled with Irish colcannon soup, garnished with sliced leeks and bacon.